Roger Wicker: Foreign policy

 As a U.S. representative, Wicker supported the Iraq War and called it just.
 He believed it was necessary to remove Saddam Hussein from power.

-Wicker supported the 2001 United States invasion of Afghanistan and called the U.S. withdrawal in 2021 "one of the biggest foreign policy catastrophes in my lifetime."
+Wicker supported the 2001 United States invasion of Afghanistan and called the U.S. withdrawal in 2021 "one of the biggest foreign policy catastrophes in my lifetime".
 He also said, "we were better off with a Korea-like presence".
 Afterward, he cosponsored legislation that would have ended official diplomatic relations with Afghanistan's new Taliban government.

 In December 2021, Wicker said the U.S. should consider a preemptive nuclear strike against Russia: "we don't rule out first-use nuclear action."
-He said this two months before the Russian invasion of Ukraine began in February 2022.
-Wicker also supported implementing a no-fly zone over Ukraine in 2022, which the National Review called "a very bad idea".
+This was two months before the Russian invasion of Ukraine began in February 2022.
+Also in 2022, Wicker supported implementing a no-fly zone over Ukraine, which the National Review called "a very bad idea".

+Wicker supported the 2025 Iran strike and advocated ending all negotiations with the Iranian government.
+He said, "Our Commander-in-Chief should direct his skilled military leaders to finish destroying Iran's conventional military capabilities and eliminating any last remnants of their nuclear program."
+It is unclear whether Wicker supports a full U.S. ground invasion of Iran.

 Wicker is an ardent Zionist and one of the most pro-Israel U.S. politicians.
-According to the American Jewish Congress, he "opposed the Iran Deal and opposed UN Security Resolution 2334", which affirmed that Israel's settlement activity violated international law.
-Wicker also voted for the Israel Anti-Boycott Act, supported the Anti-Semitism Awareness Act, and cosponsored the United States-Israel Security Authorization Act of 2018, which allocated military funding for Israel regardless of the Palestinian question.
-He opposed opening a U.S. Palestinian consulate in East Jerusalem, which would have answered to the U.S. Department of State.
+According to the American Jewish Congress, he "opposed the Iran Deal and opposed UN Security Resolution 2334", which affirmed that Israeli settlement activity violated international law.
+Wicker also voted for the Israel Anti-Boycott Act, supported the Anti-Semitism Awareness Act, and cosponsored the United States-Israel Security Authorization Act of 2018, which allocated military funding for Israel regardless of the Israeli–Palestinian conflict.
+He opposed opening a U.S. Palestinian consulate in East Jerusalem that would have answered to the U.S. State Department.
 Wicker opposes any form of humanitarian aid to Palestinians during the Gaza war.